An Investigation of the Channel Capacity of Bacterial Chemotactic Sensors for Low Chemoattractant Concentrations: Methods

 \subsection{Effective Hill coefficient}

 Cooperative ligand-receptor binding interactions can be fit to the Hill equation:

 Physically, the effective Hill coefficient $n_{\mathrm{eff}}$ quantifies how abruptly the output changes as $c$ crosses its midpoint, indicating that the binding sites act in concert (cooperativity).
+For attractants, the activity response $p(c)$ is decreasing; we report $\lvert n_{\mathrm{eff}}\rvert$ as the steepness magnitude.
 Negative cooperativity comes from $|n_{\mathrm{eff}}|<1$, while positive cooperativity comes from $|n_{\mathrm{eff}}|>1$.
-Greater deviations of $|n_{\mathrm{eff}}|$ from $1$ means a more switch-like response (small input changes cause large output changes near the concentration that leads to middling $p(c)$), but may narrow the dynamic range of the sensor.
+Higher deviations of $|n_{\mathrm{eff}}|$ from $1$ mean a more switch-like response (small input changes cause large output changes near the concentration that leads to middling $p(c)$), but may narrow the dynamic range of the sensor.

 To find the effective Hill coefficient, define the transition output level as the midpoint